Clonkk/cpp11HttpServer/README.md

 This is a simple, minimalist http server with NO external dependencies.
 It only require C++11 and Linux.

-This is still a work in progress
-TODO : Add openssl for SSL/TLS connection
+This is a PoC destined to use http on localhost.
+There is no openssl, https or any security whatsoever.